mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 excerpt: "Movie Recommender, Matrix Factorization, Latent Factor Models"
 ---

-In this post, I'll detail a basic version of low-rank matrix factorization for recommendations employ it on a dataset of 1 million movie ratings (from 1 to 5) available from the [MovieLens](http://grouplens.org/datasets/movielens/) project.
+In this post, I'll detail a basic version of low-rank matrix factorization for recommendations and employ it on a dataset of 1 million movie ratings (from 1 to 5) available from the [MovieLens](http://grouplens.org/datasets/movielens/) project.
 The MovieLens datasets were created collected by GroupLens Research at the University of Minnesota.

 [Previously](https://beckernick.github.io/music_recommender/), I used item-based collaborative filtering to make music recommendations from raw artist listen-count data.
-I had a relatively small amount of data, and ended up making some pretty good recommendations.
+I had a decent amount of data, and ended up making some pretty good recommendations.
 Collaborative filtering methods that compute distance relationships between items or users are generally thought of as "neighborhood" methods, since they center on the idea of "nearness".
+That's how I made the recommendations.
 Unfortunately, there are two issues with taking this approach:

 1. It doesn't scale particularly well to massive datasets
 2. There's a theoretical concern with raw data based approaches.

 I talked about the scaling issue in the previous post, but not the conceptual issue.
 The key concern is that ratings matrices may be overfit and noisy representations of user tastes and preferences.
-When we use distance based "neighborhood" approaches on raw data, we match to sparse, low-level details that we assume represent the user's preference vectors instead of matching by the vectors themselves.
+When we use distance based "neighborhood" approaches on raw data, we match on sparse, low-level details that we assume represent the user's preference vectors instead of matching on the vectors themselves.
 It's a subtle difference, but it's important.

 For example, if I've listened to ten Red Hot Chili Peppers songs and you've listened to ten different Red Hot Chili Peppers songs, the raw user action matrix wouldn't have any overlap.
+Mathematically, the dot product of our action vectors would be 0.
 We'd be in entirely separate neighborhoods, even though it seems pretty likely we share at least some underlying preferencs.

-If it sounds like using song features (such as genre) could help, you're right.
-But, to steal Joseph Konstan's (professor at Minnesota involved with GroupLens Research who has an awesome [Coursera course](https://www.coursera.org/specializations/recommender-systems) on Recommender Systems) example, what if we both like songs with great storytelling, regardless of the genre.
+Using item features (such as genre) could help fix this issue, but not entirely.
+Stealing Joseph Konstan's (professor at Minnesota involved with GroupLens Research who has an awesome [Coursera course](https://www.coursera.org/specializations/recommender-systems) on Recommender Systems) example, what if we both like songs with great storytelling, regardless of the genre.
 How do we resolve this?
 I need a method that can derive tastes and preference vectors from the raw data.

 Low-Rank Matrix Factorization is that kind of method.